Japanese chisel: Preparation

 A Japanese chisel usually requires some set-up, called shikomi (仕込み).
 The metal ring attached to the handle must be removed, the wood and ring filed to match, the ring replaced on the chisel and then the wood beaten down around the ring so that the mallet strikes the wood.
 The function of the metal ring is to prevent the wooden handle from splitting.
+The handles are often made of Red or White Oak.

 Sharpening

 Japanese carpenters use waterstones for sharpening.